James Randi: One Million Dollar Paranormal Challenge

 In October 2007, claimed psychic John Edward appeared on Headline Prime, hosted by Glenn Beck.
 When asked if he would take "the Amazing Randi's" challenge, Edward responded, "It's funny.
 I was on Larry King Live once, and they asked me the same question.
 And I made a joke [then], and I'll say the same thing here: why would I allow myself to be tested by somebody who's got an adjective as a first name?"
 Beck simply allowed Edward to continue, ignoring the challenge.

 Randi asked British businessman Jim McCormick, the inventor of the bogus ADE 651 bomb detector, to take the challenge in October 2008.
 Randi called the ADE 651 "a useless quack device which cannot perform any other function than separating naive persons from their money.
 It's a fake, a scam, a swindle, and a blatant fraud.
 Prove me wrong and take the million dollars."
 There was no response from McCormick.
 According to Iraqi investigators, the ADE 651, which was corruptly sold to the Baghdad bomb squad, was responsible for the deaths of hundreds of civilians who died as a result of terrorist bombs which were not detected at checkpoints.
 On April 23, 2013, McCormick was convicted of three counts of fraud at the Old Bailey in London; he was subsequently sentenced to ten years' imprisonment for his part in the ADE 651 scandal, which Randi was the first to expose.

 A public log of past participants in the Million Dollar Challenge exists.

-In 2015, the James Randi paranormal challenge was officially terminated due to Randi's retirement from, and thus lack of direct involvement with, the foundation.
+In 2015, after Randi's retirement, his foundation said the Million Dollar Challenge would no longer consider applicants unless they meet a set of minimum protocols, to reduce the amount of frivolous claims.